symphatixe/GoCoding-Python/[2]/[3] Age Calculator/README.md

 ### Skills
 - Understand how to cast a variable from a string into a int.
-- Create variables and do research for problems in terms of how the formula looks like etc.
+- Research problems to find relevant information if necessary, in this case the BMI formula.
 - Print out a formatted string.